hotwax/oms-documentation/netsuite/Flows/SalesOrder/OrderApproval.md

 <details>
 ​<summary>Step by step breakdown</summary>
-Once all checks and validations for an order to be approved are completed, HotWax internally adds an order attribute, "NETSUITE_ORDER_EXPORTED", to these orders.
+Once the NetSuite order ID and line item IDs have been saved, HotWax internally adds an order attribute, "NETSUITE_ORDER_EXPORTED", to these orders.
 This attribute is added in batches through a scheduled job.

 A seperate job checks for orders that have this attribute added to them and internally hands them off for approval in the OMS.
 This is a two step process because it allows us to abstract the order approval checks from the actual order approval job, thus enabling extensiblity in the validations required for order approval for different retailers.